-Ebola and Marburg hemorrhagic fevers are difficult to diagnose because early signs and symptoms resemble those of other diseases, such as typhoid and malaria.
-If doctors suspect you have Ebola or Marburg hemorrhagic fever, they use blood tests to quickly identify the virus, including:
+Ebola virus and Marburg virus are difficult to diagnose because early signs and symptoms resemble those of other diseases, such as typhoid and malaria.
+If doctors suspect that you have Ebola virus or Marburg virus, they use blood tests to quickly identify the virus, including:

 - Enzyme-linked immunosorbent assay (ELISA)

 No antiviral medications have proved effective in treating infection with either Ebola virus or Marburg virus.
 Supportive hospital care includes: